MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-work-in-both-bash-and-powershell.md

 ---
 # Write Azure CLI commands for both Bash and PowerShell environments

-Azure CLI commands can be executed in both [Bash](https://opensource.com/resources/what-bash) and [PowerShell](/powershell/scripting/overview) environments.
+Azure CLI commands can be executed in both [Bash](https://opensource.com/resources/what-bash), [Windows PowerShell](/powershell/scripting/overview), and [Windows command shell (Cmd)](/windows-server/administration/windows-commands/windows-commands) environments.
 However, there are subtile scripting  and line continuation character differences.
-This tutorial will teach you how to create your first Azure Storage Account and format Azure CLI parameter values for both environments.
+This tutorial will teach you how to create your first Azure Storage Account and format Azure CLI parameter values for all three environments.

 ## Prerequisites